Meetings & Activites

 - Professional Development Activities.
 At least once a semester, a professional development activity is held, which are designed to help you in your career goals.
 Past projects have included scholarship night, networking events, resume reviews, graduate school panels, and more.

-- Annual Induction Banquet.
-New members of Phi Kappa Phi and their guests are invited to attend the Annual Induction Banquet.
-In addition to dinner and a distinguished speaker, the chapter confers a number of honors to students, faculty, alumni, and friends of BYU.
+- Annual Initiation Ceremony.
+New members of Phi Kappa Phi and their guests are invited to attend the Annual Initiation Ceremony.
+In addition to a light buffet dinner and a distinguished speaker, the chapter confers a number of honors to students, faculty, alumni, and friends of BYU.